 The use of a combination drug with an anti-infective component is indicated where the risk of infection is high or where there is an expectation that potentially dangerous numbers of bacteria will be present in the eye.

-The particular anti-infective drugs in this product is active against the following common bacterial eye pathogens: Staphylococcus aureus, Escherichia coli, Haemophilusinfluenzae, Klebsiella/Enterobacter species, Niesseria species, and Pseudomonas aeruginosa.
+The particular anti-infective drug in this product is active against the following common bacterial eye pathogens: Staphylococcus aureus, Escherichia coli, Haemophilus influenzae, Klebsiella/Enterobacter species, Neisseria species, and Pseudomonas aeruginosa.

 Epithelial herpes simplex keratitis (dendritic keratitis), vaccinia, varicella, and many other viral diseases of the cornea and conjunctiva.
 Mycobacterial infection of the eye.
 Fungal diseases of ocular structures.
 Hypersensitivity to a component of the medication.
-(Hypersensitivity to the antibiotic component occurs at a higher rate than for the other components.)
-The use of these combinations is always contraindicated after uncomplicated removal of a corneal foreign body.
+(Hypersensitivity to the antibiotic component occurs at a higher rate than for other components.)

 Systemically administered corticosteroids appear in human milk and could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
 It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in human milk.
 Because many drugs are excreted in human milk, caution should be exercised when Neomycin and Polymyxin B Sulfates and Dexamethasone Ophthalmic Ointment is administered to a nursing woman.